 On vs Nike

 Nike and On appeal to very different runners.
 Nike has a much broader lineup, with stronger options at both ends of the spectrum, from highly cushioned models like the Nike Vomero Plus to industry-leading racing shoes like the Nike Alphafly 3.
-Its best shoes also tend to feel bouncier, so Nike generally feels more modern if you want either true race-day performance or a genuinely lively daily trainer.
+Their best shoes also tend to feel bouncier, so Nike generally feels more modern if you want either true race-day performance or a genuinely lively daily trainer.
 On, by contrast, built its identity around CloudTec pods, which gives the brand a much more distinctive visual language and usually produces a firm but stable ride.
 On's lineup is also more hit-or-miss.
 There is plenty of hype around each new release, but in practice, some models are outstanding (like the On Cloudmonster 3 Hyper) while others end up feeling underwhelming (such as the On Cloudboom Max).

 On occupies a somewhat unusual place in the running market, blending genuine performance ambition with a strong visual identity.
 It's one of the few brands whose shoes would be instantly recognizable even if the logo was covered, due to their distinctive midsole design.
 In recent years, the brand has pushed harder into the performance side with developments like its robot-made LightSpray spray-on upper and a growing presence among top-sponsored runners and triathletes, but that ambition isn't evenly matched across the lineup.
 The best On models show that the brand can make genuinely compelling shoes when it leans into more modern constructions and premium foams, while several of its more standard trainers still feel closer to fashionable walking shoes than true standout performance products.
 Overall, On makes the most sense if you value sleek design and a ride that's on the firmer end, but other brands generally offer better value and place more emphasis on performance than marketing.